Nuclei-Software/nuclei-linux-sdk/README.md

 If you have connected your board to your Linux development environment, and setuped JTAG drivers, then you can run `make upload_freeloader` to upload the *freeloader/freeloader.elf* to your board.

-You can use riscv-nuclei-elf-gdb and openocd to download this program by yourself.
+You can also use `riscv-nuclei-elf-gdb` and `openocd` to download this program by yourself.

 > No need to do the **Build SDCard Boot Images** steps for run linux directly from MCU flash.
 > In this version, `make freeloader` or `make freeloader4m` will generate boot images for you,